JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 r = simulate(hist, pomdp, policy, belief_updater, init_dist) # run 100 step simulation
 ```

 Please note that you do not need to define all the functions for most solvers.
-If you want to use an individual solver, you usually need only a subset of what is above.
+If you want to use a specific solver, you usually only need a subset of what is above.

 ## POMDPs in Tabular Form

-Another way to define discrete POMDP problems is by writing them in tabular form.
-Specifically, if you can write the
+The ```DiscretePOMDP``` problem representation allows you to specify discrete POMDP problems in tabular form.
-transition probabilities, observation probabilities, and rewards in matrix form, you can use the ```DiscreteMDP``` or
+If you can write the transition probabilities, observation probabilities, and rewards in matrix form, you can use the ```DiscreteMDP``` or
 ```DiscretePOMDP``` types from ```POMDPModels``` which automatically implements all required functionality.
 Let us do this with the Tiger POMDP: